-This year we have three overarching themes for innovative programming which explores Black Excellence, Supporting Indigenous Communities, and Centering Mental Health/Wellbeing in Student Affairs.
-Innovation for this year includes a broad range of factors; pedagogical, structural, technological, that move practitioners toward more authentic and relevant ways to teach, engage, and support students along their educational trajectory.
+This year we have three overarching themes for innovative programming which explores Black Excellence, Supporting Indigenous Communities, and Centering Mental Health/Wellbeing in student affairs.
+Innovation for this year includes a broad range of factors; pedagogical, structural, and technological that move practitioners toward more authentic and relevant ways to teach, engage, and support students along their educational trajectory.

 So often the voices of the past are not included in dialogue about the future.
 Additionally, there are times where voices of the future are left out of conversations about the present.
 In order to explore more openly with forward thinking mentalities, this year we seek to highlight these innovative approaches in student affairs within the context of three broader themes selected for the 2019 NASPA Annual Conference.

 The Innovative Program track at the 2019 NASPA Annual Conference will include nine breakout workshops (three from each theme) as well as an engaging competition to Beat the Bosses.
 Attendees are encourage to attend the nine sessions identified by our Innovative Programming committee from 10:05 a.m. - 2:05 p.m. on Monday, March 11.
 All sessions will occur in the LA Convention Center in either room 505, 506, or 507.

 The culminating event, this year’s Beat the Bosses: Innovative Programming Showcase and Competition, will take place on Tuesday, March 12 from 10:10 a.m. - 12:05 p.m.
 All conference attendees are encouraged to join us as teams of professionals from across the country compete against one another as well as a team of senior student affairs officers (the bosses) to highlight skills and knowledge in an effort to use innovative thinking to solve big problems.